sp4c38/vertretungsplan-fsg/README.md

 # Vertretungsplan-FSG

-Vertretungsplan-FSG is a python project which displays the Vertretungsplan from my school in an for students accessiable place: A Messenger.
+Vertretungsplan-FSG is a python project which displays the Vertretungsplan from my school in a for students accessiable place: A Messenger.
 It also makes to whole process alot easier.

 <img src="https://raw.githubusercontent.com/sp4c38/vertretungsplan-fsg/master/Display_Assets/telegram_group_icon.png" height=50>